raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ---

-### generators that transform other generators
+### generator functions that transform other generators

-Our "self-referential generators" yield values that are derived from the values they've already yielded.
-In a sense, these generators transform themselves.
-Generators can, in fact, transform other generators (or more generally, transform any iterable).
+Our "self-referential generator functions" yield values that are derived from the values they've already yielded.
+In a sense, these generator functions transform themselves.
+Generator functions can, in fact, transform other generators (or more generally, transform any iterable).

 The simplest example is `mapWith`: